frankwang95/frankwang95.github.io/_posts/2020-05-05-fwd-vs-reverse-mode-autodiff.md

 # Experiments

 We've run some experiments to validate the theoretical results presented here in the form of a comparison between the performance characteristics between forward-mode and reverse-mode auto-differentiation.
-The important major points to test are the following.
-These experiments use the following function to retrieve differentiation targets where we are interested in how time and memory consumption varies with the parameters
+These experiments use the following function to retrieve differentiation targets where we are interested in how time and memory consumption varies with function depth, and intermediate dimensionality of our function:

 ```
 def get_fn_to_diff(n_start, n_end, n_middle, n_layers):